-\end{theorem} This is a version of the rescaled Tao-Vu conjecture 1.7 in \cite{TaoVu} where $\mathbb E[\lambda_i]$ is replaced by $\hat\gamma_i$.
-A similar result could be derived for Johansson-Laguerre ensembles.
+\end{theorem} This is a version of the rescaled Tao--Vu conjecture 1.7 in \cite {TaoVu} where $\mathbb E[\lambda_i]$ is replaced by $\hat\gamma_i$.
+A similar result could be derived for Johansson--Laguerre ensembles.
 We do not present the details of the computation here, which would resemble the Wigner case.
-The functions $C$ and $D$ are computed explicitly in Proposition \ref{expprop}.
+The function $D$ is computed explicitly in Proposition~\ref{expprop}.

-\section{Smallest Singular Values of $n+\nu$ by $n$ complex Gaussian matrices}
+\section{Smallest singular values of \texorpdfstring{$n+\nu$}{$n+nu$} by $n$ complex Gaussian matrices}

-Theorem \ref{maintheo2} depends on the partition function for Gaussian matrices, which itself depends on $\nu$ and $n$.
+Theorem~\ref{maintheo2} depends on the partition function for Gaussian matrices, which itself depends on $\nu$ and $n$.
 In this section, we investigate these dependencies.